mino-38/prop/README.md

 ````

 # Where to setting file
+By changing content of setting file, you can set proxy, timeout, and so on.
+(This setting is globally.)
 The path of setting file depends, but filename is same: "config.json"

 If you installed prop with pip, the directory of setting file is the same place as the directory of prop-request.